 So, what is the “what” in a game?
 Simplifying a lot, we could say the “what” refers to the game design, which is essentially the plan for what we want to create.
 In game development, this plan is typically documented in a Game Design Document (GDD).
 However, traditional project management tools have always been more focused on the “how” and the “when”: tasks, milestones, deadlines, users, time tracking… keeping the “what” a bit outside of the picture, as something that’s normally assumed to be there.
 This approach may be a holdover from the days of waterfall project management, when specification documents were signed before a project began.

 Agile methodologies like Scrum have made progress in this regard, having the backlog and user stories as a way of knowing your roadmap and having a definition of the features to implement.
 However, they are designed as lists and don’t have the depth and context a GDD should have.
 So our mission, as a tool that is for game developers only, is to bridge the gap between game design and project management, creating a streamlined workflow that simplifies the process of updating information, while also providing clarity to producers and the development team.

 How do we manage to do that?
 We provide several tools:

 - Discipline-based categorization.
 Game development is very multidisciplinary, more than any other software development field, being closer to others like cinema (art, music, writing, sound design…).
 We have designed a categorization system for tasks, where we assign tasks to these disciplines and then we automatically create a board per each one under the same milestone.
 This way people working on these categories can focus on their work, but also navigate through all the other categories with a single click, including a global one to take a look at the big picture.
-We provide a default set of game development categories ready to use, and you can enrich those adding your own ones.
+We provide a default set of game development categories ready to use that can be customized by adding new ones to better suit your needs.